Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 Your overall target audience might be well-defined, but your followers on different social media accounts might not always fall into those neat boxes.

-Separate your overall audience based on the platform, then learn more about the demographics that are present in that particular space.
 Having these individual segments of your audience can make it easier to produce effective organic content and ensure your paid ads get you the highest return on investment (ROI) possible.

 3. Work with the algorithms

 Each social media platform has its own unique algorithm to determine what content gets shared with certain users and when.
-To make the most of your marketing efforts, it’s crucial to understand how each network’s algorithm handles content.

 Our top 3 best practices for social media marketing